ColinJClemence/DataScienceStuff/curriculum/week-04/1.4-lab/readme.md

 #### Requirements
 - Read in Breast Cancer Dataset
 - Identify features and target
-- Use logistic regression from Scikit-Learn
+- Use kNN classification from Scikit-Learn

 ####Datasets